trubrics/trubrics-sdk/docs/trubrics_cli.md

 Once you have built a trubric of validations, you will want to test different data / models against that trubric.
 This will help you to ensure safe deployment of newly trained models directly from CI/CD/CT pipelines.

+!!!tip "Trubrics platform access"
-Don't hesitate to get in touch with us [here](https://trubrics.com/demo/) to gain access to the Trubrics platform.
-This will allow you to track all trubric runs, and to close feedback issues by linking to specific runs.
+    This will allow you and your team to track all trubric runs in projects, and to close feedback issues by linking to specific runs.
+Don't hesitate to get in touch with us [here](https://trubrics.com/demo/) to gain access to the Trubrics platform for you and your team.

 Complete these three steps to run trubrics from the CLI tool: